Stay Fit for a Longer & Better Retirement

 According to the U.S. Government’s actuarial table, a 55-year old man can expect to live, on average, another 25.4 years.
 The average 55-year old woman gets another 27.8 years.

 Do your best to be the healthy 55-year old and you could be looking at thirty or more years of good living in your future.
 The unhealthy 55-year old may have no more than five or ten.
-That’s a difference of twenty-plus years.
+That could be a difference of twenty-plus good years.

-What sort of routine do I have now?
+What sort of workout routine do I have now?

-I’ll admit to taking some time off over the winter, but I got back into the habit of going to the YMCA late January.
-I’ve done some strength training off and on, but you wouldn’t know it from looking at me.
-The current workout consists of a set of pull-ups, a set of dips, a set of pushups, a treadmill 5k, and cooling down with some sit-ups and stretching.
+A recent workout consisted of a set of pull-ups, a set of dips, a set of pushups, a treadmill 5k, and cooling down with some sit-ups and stretching.
 I’m happy with the results, sporting a BMI of 22.4 (calculate yours here), BP around 110 / 70, and a resting heart rate in the low 60’s.
 Yes, I’m bragging.
 Not even humble bragging.
-I find it’s much easier to be boastful when writing anonymously.
-Look for this part to be edited out if my identity is revealed. 😉

 I’m looking forward to running outside more, biking, and perhaps kayaking as the weather improves this spring.
 I’d like to add some strength training, but it will probably come at the expense of the cardio (running).
 In early retirement, I should have the time to do both!